The Franchise Forum

 Liquidity also acts as necessary security if you plan to make franchising your primary source of income.

-"Let's say someone left their job and plans to use their new franchise for income," Joe says.
+"Let's say someone left their job and plans to use their new franchise for income," Jon says.
 "We will look at their living costs relative to their savings and liquidity and allow for a period of transition to living off the franchise unit if we can see they have enough savings to cover their cost of living for an extended period of time.
 But if that person only has $100,000 of liquidity, and they are relying on the revenue of the business for their personal needs, it's much more difficult for us to feel comfortable they will have enough income to cover their living expenses."

 Just remember that liquidity is vital to both borrowing eligibility and franchise growth.
 Used strategically in combination with franchise loans, it can offer greater security and open up the door to faster expansion.